-Specialized, Evidence-based Stress Reduction Programs for Healthcare Practitioners, Leadership and Staff
+Specialized, Evidence-based Stress Reduction Programs for Healthcare Professionals, Leadership and Staff

-Since 2012, Mindfulness Northwest has been providing training in mindfulness to healthcare providers and staff.
-Our signature 5-week class, Mindfulness for Healthcare Professionals, has been offered over 20 times to providers at UW Medical Center, Kaiser Permanente, PeaceHealth, The Everett Clinic, Evergreen Medical, Skagit Valley Medical, Washington Physicians Health Program, and others.
+Since 2012, Mindfulness Northwest has been providing training in mindfulness to healthcare professionals and staff.
+Our signature 5-week class, Mindfulness for Healthcare Professionals, has been offered over 20 times to professionals at UW Medical Center, Kaiser Permanente, PeaceHealth, The Everett Clinic, Evergreen Medical, Skagit Valley Medical, Washington Physicians Health Program, and others.

 A substantial and growing body of peer-reviewed research confirms that when organizations provide mindfulness training to employees, both profit.